History of the New Orleans Saints: Jim Haslett era (2000–2005)

 In the regular season finale, the Saints lost to the Rams, setting up a rematch between the two teams in the wild card playoff round.
-Though they lost Horn to an injury early in the game, the Saints managed to surge ahead to a 31–7 lead early in the 4th quarter behind three touchdowns from Brooks to backup wide receiver Willie Jackson.
-A late comeback by the Rams was halted in dramatic fashion when St. Louis wide receiver Az-Zahir Hakim fumbled a punt late in the game.
-Saints fullback Brian Milne fell on the ball, and New Orleans able to run out the clock to secure its first-ever playoff win.
+Though they lost Horn to an injury early in the game, the Saints managed to surge ahead to a 31–7 lead early in the 4th quarter and New Orleans secured its first-ever playoff win.
 The final score was 31–28.

-The return of Ricky Williams the next week could not prevent the injury-hobbled Saints from losing to the Minnesota Vikings.
-Despite the 34–16 loss, the 2000 season was viewed as an overwhelming success by the fans and the media.
+The 2000 season was viewed as an overwhelming success by the fans and the media.
 Haslett and Mueller were recognized by the NFL as Coach of the Year and Executive of the Year, respectively.
 Five Saints were selected to the Pro Bowl: Horn, left tackle Willie Roaf, defensive linemen Joe Johnson and La'Roi Glover, and linebacker Keith Mitchell.
 Horn set a franchise record with 1,340 receiving yards and emerged as a playmaker and tenacious possession receiver.
 Despite his injury, Williams rushed for 1,000 yards and eight touchdowns in 10 games.

 2001

 The next five seasons failed to meet the raised expectations of fans and media.
 The 2001 season established a trend of team inconsistency from week to week; though the Saints engineered a stirring comeback from several touchdowns down to beat the Rams on the road, they also collapsed at the end of the season, losing their last four games by embarrassing margins to finish 7–9.
-New Orleans was outscored 160–40 in its final four games and shut out 38–0 by San Francisco in the finale at home in the Saints' final game as a member of the NFC West.
+New Orleans was outscored 160–40 in its final four games and was shut out 38–0 by San Francisco in the finale at home in the Saints' final game as a member of the NFC West.

 The season was notable for the curious behavior of Albert Connell, a wide receiver acquired in the offseason and intended to be the long-term starter opposite Joe Horn.
 Connell was accused of, and subsequently admitted to, stealing over $4,000 from teammate Deuce McAllister, though he claimed the theft was just a prank.
 Connell caught only 12 passes in 11 games with the Saints; the team suspended him for the last four games of the season and later terminated his contract.

 In the offseason, the Saints – having drafted running back Deuce McAllister in the first round of the 2001 NFL draft – traded starter Ricky Williams to the Miami Dolphins.
 The trade ended up giving the Saints two 1st-round picks.